SallyPJ/ocp10/README.md

 ### User Roles
 1. **Admin**: Full access to all resources.
-2. **Project Manager**: Can manage projects and contributors.
+2. **Project Manager**: Can manage projects and contributors ( Contributor with role : Manager).
-3. **Contributor**: Can create, update, and delete issues and comments in their projects.
+3. **Contributor**: Can create, update, and delete issues and comments in their projects (Contributor with role : Contributor).

 ### Permissions Matrix
 | ViewSet                | Action           | Permissions Required                             |